Matias Concha: Malmö FF

 On 30 July 2012, Malmö FF announced that they had signed Concha for two and a half years.
 He returned to play with the number 23 shirt, symbolizing his age when he left Malmö for the first time.
 Concha played his first match for the club on 16 August 2012 when he played 64 minutes in a friendly against Italian side Lazio.
 He played two league matches for Malmö FF for the 2012 season.
 Concha took over the number 2 shirt for the 2013 season.
 He was given a lot of field time in the beginning of what turned out to be a title winning season for the club, however when Miiko Albornoz returned from suspension, Concha lost his place in the starting eleven for the rest of the season.
 He played a total of seven league matches for the club during the 2013 season.
 Concha received limited playing time also in the 2014 season, although he played eight matches in the league three matches in the clubs campaign for the 2014–15 UEFA Champions League.
 Concha announced his decision to retire from professional football after the 2014 season on 30 October 2014.

 International career

-Concha made his first appearance for the Sweden national football team on 23 January 2006 against Jordan.
+Concha made his first appearance for the Sweden men's national football team on 23 January 2006 against Jordan.
 He made two appearances for Sweden during the UEFA Euro 2008 qualifying campaign but did not make the squad for the final tournament.

 He won his eighth and final cap on 6 February 2008 in a friendly game against Turkey.